-Currently the Network operates independently with the cooperation of school districts in Vancouver, North Vancouver, West Vancouver, Abbotsford, Langley, Surrey, Courtenay, Maple Ridge, and Nelson (plus three in-process) British Columbia.
+Currently the Network operates independently with the cooperation of school districts in Vancouver, North Vancouver, West Vancouver, Abbotsford, Langley, Surrey, Courtenay, Maple Ridge, Burnaby, and Nelson (plus three in-process) British Columbia.
 BCN works with leaders in Aboriginal Education to ensure that the particular needs of young First Nations’ male students are considered both integrally and uniquely in all chapter, curriculum and summer camp offerings.

 Now in its 11th year providing mentorship, opportunity and education, the Network includes 15 BCN chapters offering Clubs or BAA Curriculum, or both, and hopes to expand and reach out to the many more at-risk Lower Mainland and district youth waiting for a place in the program.
 Currently, BCN operates four summer camps, in North/West Vancouver, Surrey, Langley, and Abbotsford.

 The Network relies solely on private donations from visionary individuals and community leaders, and in-kind support and assistance from stakeholders like BCIT, The Foundry, The Vancouver Police Department, The RCMP, United Nations Women (UN global champion of gender equality), The Squamish First Nation, The Vault Studio/Face of Today, WE Day, BC Lions, Vancouver Whitecaps FC, and district school boards throughout the province of British Columbia.
 The Network enjoys the full support of the BC Ministry of Education; ERASE and other Ministry-led safe and thriving schools initiatives.